simonemberton/Introduction_to_Creative_Coding/Week_05/README.md

 }
 ```
 Look in your console to see the output.
 You should see something like the image below.
-(Open the console in Chrome by right clicking on your sketch and selecting 'inspect')
+(Open the console in Chrome by right clicking on your sketch and selecting 'inspect').

-You've looped through every value in the Array and outputted it to the console.

 <p align="center">
   <img src="./images/task1.png">
 </p>

+You've looped through every value in the Array and outputted it to the console.

+NOTE: notice that ```myWords.length``` gets the number of items (words) in the array.
 *****
-## Task 2 - Add the text from the array to the screen
+## Task 3 - Add the text from the array to the screen

 Now using the sketch you already have you will add the text from the Array to the screen using ```text()```